Pregnancy information

 Your weight during pregnancy

-If you are very overweight (usually defined as having a BMI of 30 or above) and pregnant, do not try to lose weight during your pregnancy, as this may not be safe.
-There is no evidence that losing weight while you're pregnant will reduce the chance of complications.
+If you are obese, usually defined as having a body mass index (BMI) of 30 or above, and pregnant, do not try to lose weight during your pregnancy.
+It will not reduce the chance of complications and may not be safe.

-The best way to protect your health and your baby's health is to go to all your antenatal appointments so that the midwife, doctor and any other health professionals can keep an eye on you both.
-They can manage the problems that you might face due to your weight and take steps to prevent or deal with them.
+The best way to protect you and your baby’s health is to go to all your antenatal appointments.
+This is so your midwife, doctor and any other health professionals can help with any problems you might face and take steps to prevent or manage them.

 Eating and Exercise